analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 First and foremost, this guide focuses specifically on lenses that can be considered great long-term investments.
 While there are certainly other lenses compatible with the system that may be more affordable, every single one of the lenses included here can be thought of as best-in-class, and is therefore guaranteed to hold its value and perform flawlessly for many years to come.

-Secondly, the guide focuses on Full Frame lenses only.
-Sony also makes APS-C sized E-mount lenses and cameras, but those are outside the scope of this article.
+Secondly, the guide focuses exclusively on Full Frame lenses.
+Sony also makes APS-C E-mount lenses and cameras, but those are outside the scope of this article.
 To avoid confusion, Full Frame E-mount lenses are commonly referred to as FE lenses, and the Full Frame E-mount system as the FE system.

 Thirdly, the guide only considers native E-mount lenses.
-The E-mount system is famous because, thanks to its short flange distance, its cameras can use almost every DSLR lens in existence with adapters, including Sony’s own A-mount line of lenses.
+The E-mount system is famous because, thanks to its short flange distance, its cameras can use almost every DSLR lens in existence with adapters.
+This includes all of Canon’s EF lenses and Sony’s own line of A-mount lenses.
 Using adapted lenses, however, presents its own set of issues, not the least of which is unreliability.
-There’s also great variation in lens behavior depending on the particular lens + adapter combination.
+There’s also great variation in lens behavior depending on the particular lens + adapter + camera combination.
 For these reasons, adapted lenses are also outside the scope of this article.

 <figure class="full-width">
 	<img src="https://farm2.staticflickr.com/1538/23729140464_f3b4b1ee63_o.jpg" width="832"/>
 	<p class="caption">Besides native FE lenses, E-mount cameras are compatible with a wide array of DSLR lenses via the use of adapters, but those are outside the scope of this guide.</p>
 </figure>

 Finally, the guide is structured in several categories, arranged by focal length and/or primary application.
 These categories were created based on the current available lens lineup for the system.
-In the future, additional categories such as fisheye lenses and super telephoto lenses may be added, as lenses meeting the corresponding criteria are released.
+In the future, additional categories such as fisheye lenses and super telephoto primes may be added, as lenses meeting the corresponding criteria are released.
 Given the youth of the FE system as a whole and the pace at which new lenses are being announced, the addition of at least some of these categories in the near future appears very likely.

 Now, without further ado, let’s take a look at the best Full Frame lenses for the E-mount system.